A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 Myths About Sun Exposure and Natural Skincare

 Sunlight isn’t inherently evil, but myths about its benefits can be dangerous.
 Many believe sun exposure clears acne or builds immunity, but science disagrees.
-I’ve personally seen friends’ acne worsen after “sun therapy”—UV radiation inflames skin and damages collagen.
+I’ve personally seen my clients’ acne worsen after “sun therapy”—UV radiation inflames skin and damages collagen.

 Let’s bust these myths.